What Does it Take to Be a Dermatologist?

 - MOHS Surgeon/General Dermatologist

-There were about 372,400 jobs for Dermatologist in 2016 (in the United States).
+In 2016, there was an estimated number of 372,400 jobs in the United States for Dermatologist.
 New jobs are being produced at a rate of 11.4% which is above the national average.
 The Bureau of Labor Statistics predicts 42,300 new jobs for Dermatologist by 2026.
-The BLS estimates 14,300 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 14,300 job openings in this field each year.

 The states with the most job growth for Dermatologist are Arizona, Alaska, and Utah.
 Watch out if you plan on working in Connecticut, Rhode Island, or Illinois.
 These states have the worst job growth for this type of profession.